Testing Implementation of FAMTAR: Adaptive Multipath Routing: Related work

 As mentioned, MPTCP requires existence of multiple interfaces on both endpoints.
 It is most beneficial, when these interfaces are connected to different upstream providers (multihoming).
 This is an uncommon case, so usage of MPTCP is rather limited.
 It is used in mobile scenarios for applications requiring low latency (e.g. voice assistant), when both cellular and WiFi connections are available.
 Another use case is bulk data transfer between datacenters.
 QUIC protocol, which is envisioned as future HTTP transport protocol and already makes up significant amount of Internet traffic, was also designed to support multipath.
 Details of this feature were postponed to subsequent protocol versions (as of February 2019), but it will probably face the same limitations as MPTCP.

 Network layer multipath solutions do not require any support from endpoints.
-They require, however, additional features on routers, usage of specific protocols in the network or manual configuration from network operator.
+They require, however, additional features on routers, usage of specific protocols in the network or manual configuration from a network operator.

 Equal cost multi-path (ECMP) is a standard multipath load balancing technique.
 It is enabled by default in many devices and can be used with majority of routing protocols.
 It utilizes the fact that routing protocol may find multiple shortest paths (all with the same cost) to a given destination.
 Traffic is then distributed equally amongst multiple shortest path next hops in each router.
 While existence of multiple shortest paths is common in highly-symmetric datacenter networks, it is rare in wide-area networks.
-For example in the \emph{nobeleu} topology from SNDLib (\url{http://sndlib.zib.de}), average number of disjoint shortest paths is $1.20$, whereas average number of disjoint paths (max-flow/min-cut) equals to $2.61$.
+For example in the \emph{nobel\_eu} topology from SNDLib (\url{http://sndlib.zib.de}), average number of disjoint shortest paths is $1.20$, whereas average number of disjoint paths (max-flow/min-cut) equals to $2.61$.
 Lack of multiple shortest paths significantly reduces benefits from ECMP in wide-area networks.

-Unequal cost multi-path (UCMP) assumes usage of additional paths with cost higher than shortest one.
+Unequal cost multi-path (UCMP) assumes usage of additional paths with cost higher than the shortest one's cost.
 This is not trivial, as it may lead to routing loops.
 Loop-free UCMP requires specific metrics and constrains in routing protocol.
 The only protocol currently in usage supporting UCMP is EIGRP.
-Its conservative feasibility conditions, however, significantly limit number of additional paths possible to use.
+Its conservative feasibility conditions (the DUAL algorithm), however, significantly limit the number of additional paths possible to use \cite{dual}.
 In order to use all available disjoint paths and achieve maximum flow between selected nodes, other techniques have to be used.

+There are also many UCMP algorithms, which were proposed in academia, but have not been implemented in any routing protocol.
+This includes LFI-type algorithms: MPDA and MDVA, both proposed by the DUAL algorithm inventor \cite{vutukury2001multipath}, and OSPF extensions: OMP \cite{draft-ietf-ospf-omp-02} and AMP \cite{gojmerac2007adaptive}, which are limited by a similar conservative feasibility conditions as DUAL.